Old Bus Photos

 19/11/12 – 12:52

 That was a bad bombing, Roger.
-I found an associated link with a photo of the results – see http://goo.gl/giEwB.
+I found an associated link with a photo of the results – see //goo.gl/giEwB.
 Croydon was a Tilling Garage pre-1933 and hosted many Tilling STL’s, one of which can be seen as a casualty!
 Thx for the additional information.
 I wish I knew what the TSM model codes meant; sadly, your information sheds no light on the codes.

 Your observation is correct, John W, about the versatile EE body. although it always seemed to grace more Leyland chassis than most others, but that may be a faulty observation!